-Bhutan is not a country at the centre of the world stage, and my next stop would be to the most remote place I went on my visit.
-The valley is not at the end of a five day trek into the wilderness, although you could do that too.
-Instead it was a rather rough car ride for five hours into a gorgeous, secluded valley.
+The Phobjikha Valley is not at the end of a five day trek into the wilderness, although you could do that too.
+For me it was a rather rough car ride for five hours into a gorgeous, secluded valley.
+Bhutan is not a country at the centre of the world stage, and this stop on my Bhutan road trip would be to the most remote place I went on my visit.

 We started out from the Punakha Valley in the comparatively more central parts of Bhutan, drove south along the river and then turned east into the mountains.
 If you zoom in on the map at the bottom of this article you will get a sense of the road, and scenery, we passed.
 Serpentine roads up and down through the valleys and over passes, dirt roads for the most part.